Peter Hoffmann (runner): Sporting career

-Between 1974 and 1978 Hoffmann made fourteen international appearances for Scotland at 400, 800 and 4 x 400 metres relay.
+Between 1974 and 1978 Hoffmann, a member of the Edinburgh AC, made fourteen international appearances for Scotland at 400, 800 and 4 x 400 metres relay.
 He was a British Junior International in 1974 and 1975 at 400 meters and 4 x 400 metres and between 1975 and 1978 also represented Great Britain at 400, 800 and 4 x 400 metres.
 In 1978 he was a Great Britain internationalist indoors over 800 metres.
 Representing Great Britain at the 1975 European Junior Championships he won a silver medal in the 400 metres.
 He was a member of the British Olympic 4 x 400 metres relay squad at Montreal, 1976.
 In 1978 he represented Scotland at the Commonwealth Games in Edmonton in the 800 metres and 4 x 400 metres relay.
 He had an unusually wide range winning the Scottish 50 metres indoor sprint as well as the British (AAA) 800 metres.
 Between 1973 and 1978 Hoffmann won 10 Scottish titles at Youth, Junior and Senior level; broke the Scottish Native 400 metres record on 3 occasions and won 7 AAAs medals at 200, 400 and 800 metres.
 He partnered Sebastian Coe and Steve Ovett as the UK's third representative at the 1978 European Athletics Championships Men's 800 metres in Prague.
 In addition to winning AAA's titles at 400 and 800 metres Hoffmann took the silver medal behind Coe at the 1978 UK Athletics Championships.

 In 2016 he represented Scotland at the 4 Nations Home Fencing Veterans’ International at epee.

 Personal life

 He lives in the Highlands and is married with two sons, Will and Tom; the latter is an international epeeist and was part of the successful Scotland team which won the bronze medal at the 2014 Commonwealth Fencing Championships and the 2018 Commonwealth Fencing Championships.
 With the closure of Meadowbank Stadium Hoffmann founded the Memory Hold The Door-Meadowbank Sports Centre legacy project allowing people from throughout the world to record their memories, stories, experiences, photographs and other memorabilia of the facility.
 In 2018 he also launched a similar project Oxgangs - A Pastime From Time Past - Spirits Across The Air which has been edited into the first volume of a projected small series.
-His hobbies include literature, painting, fencing and exercising.
+His hobbies include literature, playing tennis, running and keeping fit.
 Hoffmann made a cameo appearance in the film Chariots Of Fire in the scene featuring the Scotland v Ireland international.